Kurukshetram (1977 film): Development

 Kurukshetram and Daana Veera Soora Karna were produced around the same time.
 Krishna began the production of Kurukshetram in parallel with N. T. Rama Rao's Daana Veera Soora Karna.
 He co-produced the film with A. S. R. Anjaneyulu, who had previously produced Pandava Vanavasam (1965).
 The film was directed by Kamalakara Kameswara Rao, with K. S. R. Das overseeing the war sequences.
 Samudrala Jr. wrote the screenplay, while Tripuraneni Maharadhi wrote the dialogues.
 Despite being a long-time associate of N. T. Rama Rao, Kameswara Rao’s decision to direct Kurukshetram caused a strain in their relationship.

 Casting

 In Kurukshetram, Krishna portrayed Arjuna, while Sobhan Babu played Krishna, and Krishnam Raju took on the role of Karna.
-Satyanarayana appeared as Duryodhana, with Chandra Mohan as Abhimanyu, and Randhava, son of renowned wrestler Dara Singh, as Bhima.
+Satyanarayana appeared as Duryodhana, with Chandra Mohan as Abhimanyu, and Randhawa, son of renowned wrestler Dara Singh, as Bhima.
 Gummadi portrayed Bhishma.
 Only a few actors like Satyanarayana, Gummadi, Dhulipala, and Mukkamala, appeared in both Kurukshetram and Daana Veera Soora Karna.